binarypatrick/binarypatrick.github.io/_posts/2023-06-16-mounting-smb-share-at-boot.md

 title: "Mounting a SMB Share at Boot"
 date: 2023-06-16 00:00:00 -0500
 category: "Service Setup"
-tags: ['linux', 'fstab', 'smb']
+tags: ["linux", "fstab", "smb"]
 ---

 Very frequently I need to mount SMB2 or SMB3 shares inside of my linux devices.
 To do so I usually use `fstab`.

 ## Dependencies